21isenough/LightningATM/docs/guide/tmux_monitoring.md

 	$ ./app.py
 ```

 - Note:  If you have already activated the autostart function, problems can arise if you start the app.py in the tmux window at the same time.
-Therefore, it is better to end the service for the temx and activate it again later.
-See next chapter [autostart](/docs/guide/autostart.md).
+Therefore, it is better to end the service for the tmux and activate it again later.
+See next chapter [`autostart`](/docs/guide/autostart.md).

 ######  Start `debug.log`